guttih/voffcon/README.md

 - /setup
   - __get__ whitelists the first caller to the device.  (todo: this is a sequrity risk, should be removed after development)
 - /pinout
-  -__get__ returns the pin mappings of the device.
+  - __get__ returns the pin mappings of the device.
 That is f.example "D0" on the device is mapped to the pin number 16.